Solara Active Pharma Sciences Completes Postal Ballot for Director Appointment

 Additional benefits include insurance and social security benefits, encashment of un-availed earned leave, business travel expense reimbursements, company-sponsored car and driver for business purposes, ESOP grants, and corporate credit card facility as approved by the Board.

-The postal ballot was conducted entirely through remote e-voting in compliance with MCA General Circulars.
-Central Depository Services (India) Limited (CDSL) provided the remote e-voting platform, with Preetnam Hebbar & Co., Company Secretaries, serving as the scrutinizer for the process.
+The postal ballot was conducted entirely through remote e-voting in compliance with regulatory requirements, with Central Depository Services (India) Limited providing the e-voting platform.

 Process Timeline: Details